ReDI-School/intro-java/lesson4/scanner.md

 ```

 Please first read through this piece of code: What do you expect to happen if the user types "Mario" on
-the keyboard after they are asked for their name?
+the keyboard after he is asked for the name?
 Note the output you expect to be printed to the console.

 ## Exercise 2